 DIY Lowell is a completely community-led initiative.
-An advisory committee guides our Program Director, who helps coordinate the program.
+A thirteen-member advisory committee guides our Program Director, who helps coordinate the program.
 This committee also reviews all ideas for compatibility with the guidelines.
-Advisory committee meetings are called as needed and we invite anybody interested to join.
+The advisory committee meets once a month, and anybody interested can watch the meetings.
 The Program Director is in charge of outreach, fundraising, coordination with other groups, and making sure every working group has a great facilitator.

 - Sean Thibodeau

 - Aurora Erickson

 - Christopher Glenn Hayes

 DIY Lowell's Street Team spends the summer getting out into the community and spreading the word about DIY Lowell!
 Please say hello to them if you see them at an event or on the street.
 They also are in charge of DIY Lowell's social media and tend to be outstanding folks in general.